 A balance transfer is when you transfer a balance owing on a personal credit issued by another bank or a store card to your CommBank credit card.
 With CommBank there’s no fee charged to make the transfer and a special interest rate may apply from the date the transfer is made for an introductory period.
 After this introductory period ends, any amount still owing is then charged at the cash advance rate.

 An instalment plan is a feature to help you repay all or part of your credit card balance in regular monthly repayments over a set term.
 Interest is charged on the portion of your balance that you enrol into an instalment plan, for a set period of time.
 When you apply to set up a plan, we’ll quote you an interest rate that is fixed for the term of the plan.

-Examples of fees include an annual fee, late payment fee or international transaction fees.
+Examples of fees include an annual fee, monthly fee, late payment fee or international transaction fees.
 Check out this list of standard fees and charges for personal CommBank credit cards.